-- Switch the ignition on. - Turn the ignition switch in the key-operated switch in the glove box to the position ON ⇒ fig. 26.
+- Switch the ignition on. - Turn the ignition switch in the key-operated switch in the glove box to the position $ON \Rightarrow$ fig. 25.

-Check that the warning lamp on the instrument panel does ⇒ page 44, fig. 27 not light up when the ignition is switched on ⇒ ⚠.
+- Check that the warning lamp on the instrument panel does $\Rightarrow$ page 44, fig. 26 not light up when the ignition is switched on $\Rightarrow$ $\Lambda$ .

+WARNING Ń

+• The driver is responsible for the proper position of the key-operated switch.

+• You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases. $\Rightarrow$ page 46, "Child safety".

+• For those vehicles that do not include a key lock switch to turn the airbag off, an Authorised Service Centre must be consulted.

-- The driver is responsible for the proper position of the key-operated switch. - $\bullet$ You should deactivate the front passenger airbag only when, in exceptional cases, you have to use a rear-facing child seat $\Rightarrow$ page 46, "Child safety" - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
+• Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
 This represents a risk of fatal injuries to the child!
-However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all. - When the passenger airbag is deactivated, if the warning lamp AIRBAG OFF is not continuously lit up when the front passenger airbag is disabled, there may be a fault in the airbag system: - $-\,$ Have the airbag system inspected immediately by a qualified workshop. - Do not use a child seat on the front passenger seat!
+However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag.

+• As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again.

+• Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all.

+• When the passenger airbag is deactivated, if the warning lamp AIRBAG OFF is not continuously lit up when the front passenger airbag is disabled, there may be a fault in the airbag system:

+- Have the airbag system inspected immediately by a gualified workshop.

+- Do not use a child seat on the front passenger seat!
 The front passenger airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal injuries.

+WARNING (continued)

 - It is predictable whether the front passenger airbag will deploy during an accident!
-Warn all your passengers of this. - When using the ignition key to activate / deactivate the passenger front airbag, only the passenger front airbag will be activated / deactivated.
+Warn all your passengers of this.

+• When using the ignition key to activate / deactivate the passenger front airbag, only the passenger front airbag will be activated / deactivated.
 The side airbag and head airbag on the passenger side will remain active.